 Undaunted, on June 14th, 2012, the enterprising chef launched Dr. Field Goods, a food truck emblazoned with the slogans “Rockin’ Out Fresh NM Fusion” and “Where the Field Meets the Street.”
 The food truck more than lived up to those slogans with an innovative New Mexico meets the world cuisine approach belying the expected limits of a mobile kitchen.
 Its inaugural menu featured such avant-garde delights as green chile chicken and cheese egg rolls with peanut dipping sauce and cornmeal crusted fried frog legs tossed in a habanero apple hot sauce.
 Chef Gerwin doesn’t own a can opener or microwave and all his sauces are homemade, the way he’s always made them.

-On April 6, 2013, Chef Gerwin launched the second instantiation of Dr. Field Goods Kitchen, this time as a more stationary operation in an easy-to-miss nondescript strip mall along Cerrillos Road just south of Jackalope.
-The restaurant’s storefront doesn’t face heavily trafficked Cerrillos so if you’re not paying attention, you just might miss it.
-That would be a near tragedy because this is one restaurant you don’t want to miss.
+On April 6, 2013, Chef Gerwin launched the second instantiation of Dr. Field Goods Kitchen, this time as a more stationary (brick and mortar) operation in an easy-to-miss nondescript strip mall along Cerrillos Road just south of Jackalope.
+The restaurant’s storefront didn’t face heavily trafficked Cerrillos so if you weren’t paying attention, you just might miss it.
+That would have been a near tragedy because this is one restaurant you don’t want to miss.
+Two years after launching the restaurant, Chef Gerwin opened Dr. Field Goods Butcher & Deli in the same small strip mall.
+Chef Gerwin and his team of butchers work closely with small family farms and ranches with the highest standards for quality.
+They source whole animals and hand butcher to ensure freshness, quality and variety.
+The butcher shop is in the process of moving to Dr. Field Goods new location within the DeVargas Mall.

-While chips and salsa are practically de rigueur in New Mexico, too many are forgettable.
+27 May 2023: While chips and salsa are practically de rigueur in New Mexico, too many are forgettable.
 At Dr. Field Goods, the Chips with Three Dips; chili (sic) con queso, fire-roasted salsa, dry fire salsa and fried-to-order corn tortilla chips are memorable.
-All three, including the con queso, bite back.
+All three, including the con queso, don’t necessarily bit back, but they’re flavorful and fresh.
 The queso, an amalgam of cheeses, is wholly unlike the gloppy nacho cheese served by “less conscientious” restaurants.
 It’s perfectly salty, piquant and irresistibly delicious.
 The corn tortilla chips are still hot when then they arrive at your table so there’s no questioning their freshness.
 The chips are low-in-salt and formidable enough for Gil-sized scoops of salsa.
 Among the salsas, the fire-roasted salsa stands out.

 Dr. Field Goods was one of four Santa Fe finalists for the 2013 Nature’s Plate Award presented by The Nature Conservancy.
 That’s quite a testament to a restaurant which scant months earlier existed only as a food truck.
 With Chef Gerwin at the helm, expect big things from this fantastic and fun restaurant with seriously good food.